andrewrk/node-yawl/README.md

 If this websocket client does not represent a client connected to a server, `buffer` will be modified in place.
 Make a copy of the buffer if you do not want this to happen.

+If `isUtf8` is `true`, the message will be sent as an unfragmented text message.

 #### ws.sendStream([isUtf8], [length], [options])